It is no surprise that abuse damages the victim, even when the abuse is not physical.

 1. Negative emotions: anxiety, fear, shame, guilt, depression

 Negative feelings are strongly correlated with the experience of being abused.
-For example, when a person is abused anxiety is present because it is impossible for the victim to feel that he or she has control of his or her life when at any point the abuser can override what is wanted or needed.
+For example, when a person is abused anxiety is present because it is impossible for the victim to feel that he or she has control over his or her life when at any point the abuser can override what he or she wants or feels is needed.

-Fear exist because emotional abuse is painful and naturally it is feared.
+Fear exists because emotional abuse is painful and naturally it is feared.

-Shame and guilt are part of the mental confusion that is associated with emotional abuse since the abuser insist the victim has caused all the problems including the abuse.
-Even though this assertion "blaming the victim" is a false, nonetheless there are times when the victim becomes confused and then feels shame and guilt thinking that here she is responsible for the abusers bad behavior.
+Shame and guilt are part of the mental confusion that is associated with emotional abuse since the abuser insists that the victim has caused all the problems including the abuse.
+Even though this assertion of 'blaming the victim' is false, nonetheless there are times when the victim becomes confused and then feels shame and guilt thinking that he or she is responsible for the abuser's bad behavior.

 2. Aggression and compliance